Distance Formula Worksheets

 CCSS: 8.G, HSG-GPE

-With x or y coordinate of an endpoint being replaced with a variable, this pdf distance formula worksheet focuses on rearranging the formula to make the unknown variable the subject, and equate it with the given distance to find the missing coordinate.
+Rearrange the distance formula to make the unknown variable the subject, and equate it with the given distance to determine the missing coordinate in these worksheets.

-High school students are expected to calculate the length of each side of the triangle using the distance formula and prove if the coordinates of the vertices given as ordered pairs form an equilateral, scalene, isosceles or a right-angled triangle.
+Find the length of each side of the triangle using the distance formula and prove if the vertices form an equilateral, scalene, isosceles or a right-angled triangle.

-Be it triangles, quadrilaterals, polygons, or circles, our printable distance formula worksheets have them all for students to find the midpoint, and then use the coordinates to find the side length of each geometrical shape using relevant formulas.
+Be it triangles, polygons, or circles, our printable distance formula worksheets have them all for students to practice finding the midpoint and the side length of each shape.

-Plot the given coordinates on the Cartesian plane, sketch the shape by connecting the points and then calculate the length of each side by plugging the coordinates in the formula, add them to find the length of the boundary surrounding each shape.
+Plot the coordinates on the Cartesian plane, sketch the shape, calculate the length of each side with the formula, and find the perimeter in these worksheets.